 English speaking liberal media posed greater challenge on Article 370: Jaishankar

-New Delhi, Oct 22: External affairs minister S Jaishankar said that by the time he visited the US after abrogation of Article 370 provisions, it was the "English-speaking liberal media" that posed a much more difficult challenge than others as it had "preset views" and did not present a "fair picture".
+New Delhi, Oct 22: External Affairs Minister S Jaishankar said that by the time he visited the US after abrogation of Article 370 provisions, it was the "English-speaking liberal media" that posed a much more difficult challenge than others as it had "preset views" and did not present a "fair picture".

 Jaishankar, while speaking at the US-India strategic partnership forum here, asserted that the change in Article 370 of the Constitution was India's "internal business".
 "This change is our internal business but obviously there was interest around the world because different people had views about it and our neighbours made a bit of a fuss about it," he said.